 Importance of Sustainability Planning

-To achieve sustainability, rural substance abuse treatment programs must show that the program has had a measurable impact on the lives of people served by the program and the overall community.
+To achieve sustainability, rural substance use disorder treatment and prevention programs must show that the program has had a measurable impact on the lives of people served by the program and the overall community.
 Therefore, evaluation is important.
 However, demonstrating impact and creating changes in communities take time.

-Rural substance abuse treatment programs plan for sustainability with a consortium of partners that represent the hospitals, providers, and programs in the community.
+Rural substance use disorder treatment and prevention programs plan for sustainability with a consortium of partners that represent the hospitals, providers, and programs in the community.
 While some programs develop a formal sustainability plan, many do not and instead identify several key sustainability strategies.

-Key issues to consider when planning for sustainability of substance abuse treatment programs include:
+Key issues to consider when planning for sustainability of substance use disorder treatment and prevention programs include:

 - Planning for potential staff turnover and training of new staff